BenTheHokie/OpelQueue/README.md

 Function | Purpose | Use
  -------- | -------- | --------
 `__init__` | Initialization function | When an instance of queue is created, `__init__` will pull the queue from the OpEL website and load it into `self.bigq`
-`strq` | Turn a string into a human-readable format | The function takes one list as an argument and makes it into a table and returns it as a string
+`strq` | Turn a queue into a human-readable format | The function takes one list as an argument and makes it into a table and returns it as a string
 `findbypid` | Gives you information about yourself | This function takes no arguments and returns the dictionary of the PID that you put in when you instanciated the queue.
 Raises IndexError if your PID could not be found.
 `getqbyfield` | Filters the queue | Takes in two arguments.
 The first, `field`, takes in the field you want to sort by.
 The second `value` takes in the value to filter.
 For example, ```q.getqbyfield('room',222)``` will sort the big queue into a smaller queue containing only people signed up in room 222
 `findbyname` | Finds someone by their name in the queue | Takes in one argument, `name`, and returns the dictionary of someone with that name in `self.bigq`